The U.S. Capitol Building is photographed on a sunny day in Washington, D.C.

 • Fed Chair Kevin Warsh has announced the leaders of five task forces he introduced last month intended “to ensure the Fed is best positioned to achieve our objectives.”

-Elsewhere in Washington, D.C., a consumer advocacy group is calling on the Federal Housing Agency (FHA) to make some of its requirements for borrowers easier to understand, and the Federal Reserve has announced who will be spearheading its five new task forces.
+Elsewhere in Washington, D.C., a consumer advocacy group is calling on the Federal Housing Administration (FHA) to make some of its requirements for borrowers easier to understand, and the Federal Reserve has announced who will be spearheading its five new task forces.

 The popular bipartisan housing package passed by large margins in the House and Senate last month.
 But after President Donald Trump unexpectedly canceled a scheduled signing ceremony, many politicians and industry advocates grew concerned that it might not become law after all.